Ramush Haradinaj: Presidential bid

 On 12 August 2020, Haradinaj announced that he would run for president.

 In a press release, the steering council of the Alliance for the Future of Kosovo, AAK, said it had "authorized party leader Haradinaj to hold any talks on behalf of the Alliance on the eventual reconfiguration of the government, including the issue of the president if this is on the agenda.

 "The Steering Council has also requested ... that in these talks, the candidate for president should be Haradinaj", it added.
 On Facebook, Haradinaj said he felt honoured by the party's decision to entrust him with this goal.
 "I consider the trust that I will be the candidate for president, if this is discussed ... a high responsibility and special honour", he wrote.

 In 2021, Haradinaj stated that the EU might drive Kosovo to unite with Albania.
 President of Serbia Aleksandar Vučić commented that Haradinaj's statement is "a threat to the whole region" and that Serbia would have an adequate answer to such actions.
 The European Commission stated that "Political leaders in the region should set an example in promoting a climate of mutual trust".

+2025 Parliamentary Election

+In the 2025 Kosovo parliamentary elections, Ramush Haradinaj ran with the Alliance for the Future of Kosovo (AAK).
+The election resulted in Vetëvendosje securing the largest share of the vote with approximately 40%, while AAK received around 7.2% of the vote while in a coalition with NISMA.